difurious/lightweight-charts-line-tools/README.md

 <br>Initial rough code of line tools was from [iosiftalmacel](https://github.com/iosiftalmacel/)
 <br>Merge of iosiftalmacel's line tools to lightweight-charts 3.8.0 was done by Discord user **shinobaki**
 <br>Other line tools additions done by Discord user **difurious**

 ---

+## Takslist
+- [ ] Optimize the code that currently exists
+- [ ] Fix npm install so you dont need to use --force
+- [ ] When you commit, it complains about tsconfig.json, need to figure out why, "commit --no-verify" works for now
+- [ ] Update Line Tools to use lightweight-charts 4.x.x
+- [ ] Convert to plugin when that exists on lightweight-charts 4.x.x
+- [ ] Add new line tools
+- [ ] Add line tools related functionality to aid in trading

+---
+## Known Bugs
+- If trying to use some tools in a blank area to the left of the first data point, it might now show
+- Some line tools options do nothing "angle, scale, cap, join"

+---